infretis/infentory/2d_potential/README.md

 cd wham/
 inft plot_hist
 ```
-Below are the results after running 10'000 infretis steps with a temperature of 7'000:
+Below are the results after running 10'000 infretis steps with a temperature of 7'000.
+Note the "hole" within state B, which are phase points that are not counted.

 ![wham_fener](https://github.com/user-attachments/assets/1e94bccc-85ce-4580-98fa-72deeabf3a72)